 The Great Movie Ride

 This was a movie tour ride located at Disney’s Hollywood Studios.
 The attraction had Audio-Animatronic figures, practical sets, live actors, special effects and projections to recreate iconic scenes from twelve classic films throughout motion picture history.
-The attraction, which debuted with the park on May 1, 1989, was located inside the park’s replica of Grauman’s Chinese Theatre.
+It had debuted in the park on May 1, 1989 and it was located inside the park’s replica of Grauman’s Chinese Theatre.
 The Great Movie Ride closed on August 13, 2017, becoming the last operating attraction from the park’s opening day to close.
 You can see the attraction in its entirety by clicking here.

 Mickey’s Toon Town Fair

 Fantasyland is definitely a better option for all ages over Toon Town, but Toon Town will be missed.
 If you did not know someone special to get you to see and take pictures with Mickey and Minnie together or pay Disney money to have Mickey and Minnie at a function, the only place to see both of them to have your picture taken with them (but never together) was at their individual homes.
 This land was first built to celebrate Mickey’s Birthday in 1988 with the official name of “Mickey’s Birthdayland”.
 After 22 years and a few name changes, it closed in February, 2011 to start construction on Fantasyland.